uptonking/note4yaoo/lib-db-hypercore-faq.md

 ## Can Hypercore network protocol be extended?

 - Yes.
 The protocol is formalized with protobuf and supports defining extensions.

-## Can data be deleted?

-- Somewhat - you can clear() your content locally,
-  - but **if someone replicated it already, you can’t force them to clear**.

-## How does Hyperbee relate to Hypercore?

-- Hyperbee uses Hypercore as an underlying storage and a replication mechanism.
-  - The cool thing is that one replication stream can carry many Hypercores, which can carry Hyperbees, Hypertries, and Hyperdrives.
-- To manage multiple hypercore feeds, with permissions, use the corestore.

-- Hyperbee, like any other Hypercore-based data structure is single-writer.
-  - That means when it is replicated, it is replicated as-is, and eventually reaches the same state.

-- hyperbee needs to be wrapped into Hyperbeedown and fed into LevelUP.

 ## How can Hyperdrive be shared?